Green function in metric measure spaces: Introduction

+In the special case of Carnot groups, the existence part of this theorem had been established earlier by Heinonen and Holopainen \cite{HH97} and the uniqueness part by Balogh, Holopainen and Tyson \cite{BHT02}.

+\begin{rem} As in the bounded domain case, in our proof of existence and uniqueness of global Green functions we never use the PDE \eqref{pde-eq} directly, and so it would appear as if one could use the same arguments to prove existence and uniqueness of global $Q-$energy minimizing Green functions in the sense of \eqref{pmin}.
+However, while the proof of existence goes through without problems, the uniqueness part of the proof of Theorem \ref{thm:ubddGreen} relies in a crucial way on the Clarkson inequalities in Lemma \ref{clarkson-lemma}, and such estimates are only known in the presence of an inner product structure on the target space of the functions involved.
+In our specific application of the Clarkson inequality, this translates into the need of having an inner product on the generalized cotangent space of the metric space, which is guaranteed by the Cheeger differentiability structure.

+While Theorem \ref{thm:ubddGreen} shows that the inner product structure hypothesis is sufficient to prove uniqueness, in a sense this is also a necessary assumption.
+In fact, one of the results in \cite{BBEZ24} is a construction of an Ahlfors $n-$regular Finsler metric in $\mathbb{R}^n$ with uncountably many global Finsler $n-$energy minimizing Green functions in the sense of \eqref{pmin} which have distinct minimal upper gradients.
+While these Finsler spaces are PI, and hence admit a Cheeger structure, Theorem \ref{thm:ubddGreen} cannot be applied to the minimizers of the Finsler $n-$energy in the sense of \eqref{pmin} as these are only quasiminimizers of the Cheeger $n-$energy. \end{rem}

-Thanks to the work of Danielli, Garofalo and Marola \cite{GM10, DGM10}, one has estimates on the blow up rate of singular solutions near the pole, generalizing earlier work of Serrin \cite{Ser65} from the Euclidean setting to the PI setting.
+Thanks to the work of Danielli, Garofalo and Marola \cite{GM10, DGM10} and Bj\"orn, Bj\"orn and Lehrb\"ack \cite{BBLe17, BBLe20, BBLe23}, one has estimates on the blow up rate of singular solutions near the pole, generalizing earlier work of Serrin \cite{Ser65} from the Euclidean setting to the PI-setting.
 In the same paper, Serrin proved also that any singular solutions bounded from below is a multiple of a fundamental solution (i.e., when applying the operator, one obtains a multiple of Dirac's delta at the pole).
-We note that a similar result continues to hold in the PI setting.
+We note that this result continues to hold in the PI setting.